Finding life insurance after surviving Cancer can be frustrating and can easily make you want to give up on the search.

 But what if I told you:

-Since 1969 we have been helping cancer survivors find the best cancer life insurance rates and products available.
+Since 1969 we have been helping cancer survivors find the best and most affordable cancer life insurance rates and products available.

 Our service is free and we have access to more life insurance companies than any life insurance agencies, brokers or websites.

 If You're Currently In Treatment For Cancer

 If you are currently being treated for any type of cancer you will usually only be able to qualify for guaranteed issue life insurance which is a common type of life insurance for seniors who cannot qualify for traditional life insurance.

 This product goes by many names, Final Expense Insurance, Burial Insurance, Graded Death Benefit, Guaranteed Acceptance Life Insurance or Modified Life Insurance.

 All of these policies will basically function the same way if you are currently in treatment:

 You are probably going to only be able to get traditional life insurance around 1 to 2 years after treatment has ended.

 Depending on your type of cancer it can be longer but while in treatment, this type of life insurance will be your only option.